Fluctuation spectra of large random dynamical systems reveal hidden structure in ecological networks: Methods

 The fixed point $\boldsymbol{x}^*$ at the deterministic equilibrium state is given by,

 We assume a random mixture of mutualistic and competitive interactions with equal proportions, and therefore the interaction coefficients $\alpha_{ij}$ have zero mean ($\forall i\ne j$).
 Furthermore, we postulate that for large ecosystems where $N\rightarrow\infty$, the equilibrium state $x_i^*=\mathbb{E}[x_i^*]\equiv x^*$.
-Hence we obtain the expected equilibrium density $x^* = 1$ for all species $i$ (note that the following computations are valid for any known fixed point $\boldsymbol{x}^*$, and our assumptions are for mathematical simplification only).
+Hence we obtain the expected equilibrium density $x^* = 1$ for all species $i$.
+Note that the following computations are valid for any known fixed point $\boldsymbol{x}^*$, and our assumptions are for mathematical simplification only.
+The results are independent of the particular equilibrium configuration, as long as a stable equilibrium can be measured and extracted from data (we discuss a few caveats where we apply our method to time series data from a plankton ecosystem).
 This assumption allows us to write the Jacobian matrix for a linearisation around the equilibrium state, with elements,

 In other words, the community matrix of a large Lotka-Volterra system as described above has the same form as the interaction matrix, i.e. $A_{ij}=\alpha_{ij}$.
 The local stability of such community matrix $A$ is given by the elliptic law~\cite{allesina_stability_2012, allesina_stabilitycomplexity_2015}.
 It states that with high probability all eigenvalues of the random matrix $A$ are distributed on an ellipse in the complex plane, centered at $(-b,0)$ on the real axis.
 Thus for a stable matrix we require all eigenvalues to be negative, and hence the horizontal semi-axis of the ellipse determines the allowed range for the centre.
 It follows the stability criterion,